sparanoid/relative-url/readme.txt

 == Upgrade Notice ==

+= 0.1.5 =
+* Use buffer method again, it's better with less issues since it mainly works for development environment.

 = 0.1.4 =
 * Compatibility check for 4.6 and 4.7, nothing new, just bump version to tell everyone this plugin still works.